Dany Sigwalt

 My work has appeared in outlets including The New York Times, and I’m the author of This Book Will Save the Planet, part of the Empower the Future series.

-The through line is simple: climate change isn’t separate from inequality.
-It’s one of its outcomes.
+The through line is simple: climate change is not separate from inequality.
+It is one of its outcomes.

 Network building

-Through Green Leadership Trust and other work, I spend a lot of time:
+Through Green Leadership Trust and other work, I spend a lot of time building connective tissue.

 • connecting leaders of the global majority to positions of influence

-Green Leadership Trust includes a network of 200+ members working across climate, philanthropy, and racial justice.
+Green Leadership Trust includes more than 200 members working across climate, philanthropy, governance, and racial justice.

 Where I come from

-I grew up in Washington, DC, watching gentrification, displacement, and the racial wealth gap reshape the city.
+I grew up in Washington, DC, watching gentrification, displacement, and the racial wealth gap reshape the city in real time.

-That grounding still shapes how I think about power and responsibility.
+That grounding still shapes how I think about power, responsibility, and what people owe each other.

 What I’m thinking about right now